Killing of Peggy Knobloch: False lead

 In 2001, an intellectually disabled man was caught fondling a seven-year-old boy.
 When the man's mother interrogated him about it, he admitted to molesting Knobloch.
 She then attempted to get him to receive inpatient therapy.
 He said he molested her four days before her disappearance.
 The man then stated that he approached her to apologize for his earlier actions but then suffocated her after she attempted to run from him.
 He was involuntarily committed to a psychiatric hospital on 6 September 2001, in response to his confession before inpatient therapy could begin.
 After numerous police interrogations, he was arrested at the hospital in October 2002.
 In 2004, the man was convicted of Knobloch's murder and sentenced to life imprisonment despite recanting his confession.
 In 2014, his conviction was overturned after a retrial determined that his confession was coerced.
 He had also been repeatedly interrogated without assistance from an attorney.

 Discovery

-In early July 2016, a mushroom forager found Knobloch's body in a wooded area in neighboring Thuringia after wild animals dug up her remains.
+On 2 July 2016, a mushroom forager found Knobloch's body in a wooded area in neighboring Thuringia after wild animals dug up her remains.
 The site was less than ten miles from her home.